-Inside its formidable sand-coloured walls, which date back to the 15th century, you'll find the ornate baroque Cathedral of the Assumption, plus an impressive collection of townhouses, palaces, chapels and judicial buildings.
+Inside its formidable sand-coloured walls, which date from the 15th century, you'll find the ornate baroque Cathedral of the Assumption, plus an impressive collection of townhouses, palaces, chapels and judicial buildings.

 Elsewhere in Il-Kastell, which is also known as the Cittadella, is an excellent visitor centre, as well as museums dedicated to archaeology, nature and history, including one in an atmospheric old prison.

 Gozo is dotted with picturesque coves and beaches, notably the small but perfectly formed San Blas Bay and the larger Ramla Bay, both located on the north coast.

 Another great place for a swim is Wied il-Ghasri, a pebble beach at the end of a narrow, meandering channel hemmed in by cliffs.
 Meanwhile, local fishermen offer boat trips into the evocatively named Inland Sea, a shallow lagoon surrounded by dramatic rock formations.

 You'll find fantastic food